osmosis-labs/osmosis/tests/localosmosis/README.md

 systemctl stop osmosisd.service
 ```

-3. Take a state export snapshot with the following command:
+3. Take a state export snapshot with the following command (ensure you are on the same version that mainnet is currently on):
 ```
 cd $HOME
 osmosisd export 2> testnet_genesis.json